BhattSoham/Verilog-Tutorial-for-Beginners/README.md

 # Verilog-Tutorial-for-Beginners

-This is a simple tutorial for all beginners to learn Verilog in an easiest way.
+This is a simple tutorial for all beginners to learn Verilog most easily.